A farm-girl with attitude

-When Ruby Clare’s father was alive, they toiled together happily on their dairy farm in Northern Ireland.
-Since his death, Ruby — thirty-three, plump but comely — has been forced indoors and made a domestic drudge for Martha, her endlessly critical mother, and her prettier younger sisters, May and June.
+When Ruby Clare's father was alive, they toiled together happily on their dairy farm in Northern Ireland.
+Since his death, Ruby — thirty-three, plump but comely — has been forced indoors and been made a domestic drudge for Martha, her endlessly critical mother, and her prettier younger sisters, May and June.

 But everything changes when Ruby finds her late grandmother's old case in the attic.
 Among its strange contents: a curious, handmade volume called "The Book of Light."

 As Ruby delves into its mysterious pages, she's enticed into a most beguiling world, whose allure and magnetic power she finds irresistible.